 The Nikon Aculon A30 is probably one of the best binoculars for bird watching under £100.
 It’s a good balance of portability with its small lens diameter, and power with its magnification.

 For a budget product, however, the image you can see with the A30 is surprisingly clear.
-This is thanks to the multi-coated lens that gives it exceptional brightness and image clarity than most binoculars in its range.
+This is thanks to the multi-coated lens that gives it exceptional brightness and image clarity compared to most binoculars in its range.
 The smaller 25mm lens also makes this product quite portable and compact, making it a fantastic all-around binocular that easily fits in your pocket.

 Focusing is done with a single focusing ring.
 It’s firm and stable enough to give precise control, while not having too much resistance that it’s hard to turn.